exposit/katamoiran/_posts/2017-02-23-player-emulator.md

      10 |  Something from his backstory positively influences his action.
 [Flashback] 11 |  Draw a new Seed and interpret it positively in context of the PC's potential actions [On Point] 12 |  PC acts out of character in a positive way; a secret revealed.
 [True Face]

+Interestingly, it's not a "PC" Emulator -- it's a literal "Player" Emulator.
+You're even encouraged to give them names!

+I think it works much better as a Pythia chart, to be honest.